 - The measure NQF #0437 STK 04: Thrombolytic Therapy (used in the Hospital Inpatient Quality Reporting [HIQR] Program) is similar to NQF #0661 Head CT or MRI Scan Results for Acute Ischemic Stroke or Hemorrhagic Stroke Patients who Received Head CT or MRI Scan Interpretation within 45 minutes of ED Arrival (Hospital Outpatient Quality Reporting [HOQR] Program). - The two measures serve different target populations and purposes: the HOQR measure focuses on imaging in the ED setting, while the HIQR measure focuses on administration of thrombolytic therapy in an inpatient setting.

 6. Standing Committee Recommendation for Endorsement: Y-11; N-0

 7. Public and Member Comment

-8. Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X
+- No public and member comments were received. - 8.
+Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X - 9.
+Appeals at my hospital

-9. Appeals